Michael Wager (politician)

-Michael Wager (born May 17, 1951) is an attorney for Taft Stettinius & Hollister in Cleveland, Ohio, serving as the Chair of the firm's Business & Finance Group.
+Michael Wager (May 17, 1951 - July 8, 2023) was an attorney for Taft Stettinius & Hollister in Cleveland, Ohio, serving as the Chair of the firm's Business & Finance Group.
 Wager was the 2016 Democratic candidate for U.S. Congress in Ohio's 14th District; he also ran in 2014.

 Personal life and education

 Wager earned his B.A. from American University in 1973 and his J.D. from New York University School of Law in 1981, where he was Editor-in-Chief of the Journal of International Law and Politics.
 He also earned his MA from Columbia University in 1976.
 Wager has taught courses on urban policy and the U.S. judicial system at Case Western Reserve University in the Department of Political Science.

 Career

 During the 1970s, Wager worked as a staff member for Representatives Charles Vanik and Mary Rose Oakar of Ohio, as well as Senator Lawton Chiles.
 More recently, Wager served as Senator Sherrod Brown's campaign finance chair.